Home/Co-Occurring Conditions/Opioid Addiction

 Why Choose DeSoto Memorial Hospital Behavioral Health?

-We know recovery is not a one-size-fits-all journey.
-That's why we center every aspect of care around your needs, your story, and your goals.
-You are never just a number here—you are a person worthy of dignity, healing, and a fresh start.
+Recovery is not one-size-fits-all.
+That’s why we center every aspect of care around your needs, your story, and your goals.
+You are never just a number here — you are a person worthy of dignity, healing, and a fresh start.

-We specialize in both substance use and mental health recovery.
+We specialize in treating substance use and mental health together, not separately.

 Two Convenient Locations

-Accessible care in both Port Charlotte and Arcadia.
+Accessible care in both Port Charlotte and Arcadia, serving all of Southwest Florida.

 Flexible Outpatient Schedules